-In the meantime, meet our first series feature, Heather from Minnesota, who writes over at her blog simplysavemn.com.
+In the meantime, meet our first series feature.
 Heather made several money mistakes along the way but then over time decided it was time to take control of her finances.
-She has a fully funded emergency account, a paid of car and is on her way to paying off her mortgage in 10 instead of 30 years!
+She has a fully funded emergency account, a paid off a car and is on her way to paying off her mortgage in 10 instead of 30 years!
 Enjoy her story and advice!

-"I had ton of unnecessary stuff that I ordered online"
+"I had a ton of unnecessary stuff that I ordered online."